sekhansen/text_algorithms_econ/README.md

 ## To-dos
 1. Add AR notebooks to inventory (LAURA)
 2. Discuss with Stephen if and how we want to introduce the data used in each notebook (BOTH)
+3. Ask Stephen whether we want Jax/Numpyro notebooks on Bayesian regression in Appendix or not at all

 ## Pymodules